Androy: Economy

-Due to inadequate water and a large population, Androy has become a region of chronic food insecurity and is one of the poorest regions in Madagascar.
-Due to this a variety of international organizations including the European Union, Groupe de Recherches et d'Echanges Technologiques (GRET), Japan International Cooperation Agency (JICA), UNICEF, the World Food Programme are all working there.
-Most people are subsistence farmers (it is estimated that less than 5% of the land is farmed) growing cassava, maize, sweet potatoes, legumes, cowpeas, groundnuts, lentils, millet, sorghum and mangos (rice is not possible due to how arid Androy is).
+Due to inadequate water and a large population, Androy is a region of chronic food insecurity and is one of the poorest regions in Madagascar.
+Most people are subsistence farmers (it is estimated that less than 5% of the land is farmed) growing cassava, maize, sweet potatoes, legumes, cowpeas, groundnuts, lentils, millet, sorghum and mangos (rice is not possible due to arid climate).
 Cash crops include sisal (grown only in the lower Mandrare river region) and groundnuts (cotton production has declined).
 There also pastoralists who raise cattle, sheep, goats and chickens.
 Zebu are central to the religious and social life of the Antandroy.
 While they supply milk, meat and leather, they are also a very important determinant of the status and wealth of the Tandroy people.
 While Androy borders the ocean, there is minimal fishing, most for local consumption.
 Of the almost 20,000 km2, only 344 km2 are forested.

 Trades include silversmiths (generally part-time), tailors, cobblers and carpenters.
 Basketry is still practiced, but blacksmiths and those who dye cotton cloth, weave silk and make pottery have declined.
 Stores are mostly quite small, located in urban centers and are mostly owned by Indo-Pakistanis, Chinese and Malagasy from the highlands.
 There are also weekly markets where homegrown produce is sold and things like soap, cooking pots and other things can be purchased.